larastudio/docker-base/README.md

 # Deployment

-We have added a basic deployment from Github repo as well.
-You can simply do this using this command `ansible-playbook deploy.yml` This as we could not with ease use deployer for the current setup.
-Base server does not run PHP, a container does.
-As Deployer has no solution for this yet we will use Ansible deployment for now.
+We have introduced a new deployment role based on made by Blacklight.
+This should allow us to mimick Deployer and deploy without interruption using releases.

 Post deployment you do need to do a `composer install` and `npm install` inside the Laradock workspace .
-Access it using `docker-compose -f prod-docker-compose.yml  exec --user=laradock workspace bash`
+Access it using `docker-compose -f prod-docker-compose.yml  exec --user=laradock workspace bash` .
+We are working on avoiding this altogher with `docker exec`